 The Board of Directors of the Company, based on the report of the Independent Directors and the Nomination and Remuneration Committee, evaluated its own performance, the performance of Board Committees and of the Directors individually, after seeking inputs from all the Directors.
 Performance evaluation of independent directors was done by the entire Board, excluding the independent director being evaluated.

-The Board expressed satisfaction on the overall functioning of the Board and its Committees.
+The Board is satisfied with the overall functioning of the Board and its Committees.

 COMPANY’S POLICY ON APPOINTMENT AND REMUNERATION OF DIRECTORS, KEY MANAGERIAL PERSONNEL AND SENIOR MANAGEMENT PERSONNEL